sioel0/lisa/docs/structure/cfg.md

 The [Edge][edge] class has three concrete instances:
 * [SequentialEdge][seq] modeling a sequential flow between two statements, where the second one is executed right after the first;
-* [TrueEdge][true] modeling a conditional flow between two statments, where the second one is executed only if the result of the first is a _true_ boolean value;
+* [TrueEdge][true] modeling a conditional flow between two statements, where the second one is executed only if the result of the first is a _true_ boolean value;
 * [FalseEdge][false] modeling a conditional flow between two statments, where the second one is executed only if the result of the first is a _false_ boolean value;

 ![edges_hierarchy](edges.png)